OfficeDev/Office-Samples/Teams-App-for-Office-Add-in/README.md

     **Note:** Please refer to the README.md file to run the `office_registry_modifier.bat` file.

+    **Note:** After the registry key has enabled, the functionality of original store for add-in will be disabled.

 - Environment variables (Please follow these steps)

     First, you need to search "path" in Windows Search bar.
 Click it and follow step by step.